 - Increases consideration of relevant factors (cultural and other) by court officials and the judiciary

-- Enhances legislation, policies, services and processes affecting aboriginal people before the courts
+- Enhances legislation, policies, services and processes affecting Indigenous people before the courts

-- Ensures aboriginal accused receive fair, equitable and culturally sensitive treatment by the criminal justice system.
+- Ensures Indigenous accused receive fair, equitable and culturally sensitive treatment by the criminal justice system.

-Our Case Worker will also liaise with the judicial personnel to develop rapport with first nation and aboriginal communities.
+Our Case Worker will also liaise with the judicial personnel to develop rapport with First Nation and Indigenous communities.
 This builds trust and provides knowledge of local issues.
-The worker will also help educate the community court on aboriginal culture and advise the court when required.
+The worker will also help educate the community court on Indigenous culture and advise the court when required.
 The worker will make the court aware of all underlying factors that lead to the offence and direct the participant towards the proper avenue that best suits their needs.